Dodge Viper (VX I): TA 1.0

 On March 18, 2013 MotorTrend tested the SRT Viper TA at Mazda Raceway Laguna Seca, setting the production car lap record in 1:33.62, besting the previous lap time holder Chevrolet Corvette ZR1's 1:33.70 lap time.

+TA 2.0

-Along with the Viper's return to the Dodge brand, the TA 2.0 variant was added for the 2015 model year.
+Along with the Viper's return to the Dodge brand, the TA 2.0 variant was added for the 2015 model year (the TA 1.0 was still available up to and including the last model year, 2017).
 The TA 2.0 variant included an updated aero package, comprising a bigger rear wing, new front dive planes, and a new carbon-fiber front splitter.
 The package improves downforce to 400 pounds at 150 mph versus the 2014 Viper TA 1.0's 278 pounds at 150 mph.
 Other upgrades included an improved suspension setup, new two-piece Brembo rotors, an improved X-brand, and improved shocks, dampers, springs, and stabilizer bars.
+The interior received fiberglass racing seats fitted with vinyl and contrast orange stitching and three exterior color options would be available; Competition Blue, Venom Black or Y’Orange.
 Unlike the TA 1.0, the TA 2.0 retained the 206 mph top speed of the standard car.
 The car's fuel mileage was improved in the 2.0 version, with 13 mpg in city, and 20 mpg on the highway.